 The new ‘Borrow a Cup’ program is being tested at select stores.

-Starbucks Rewards members earn 1-2 “Stars” for every $1 spent, but if you receive your Starbucks drink in a borrowed cup, you get Stars for your purchase, PLUS 10 Stars for returning the cup.
+Starbucks Rewards members earn one to two Stars for every $1 spent, but if you receive your Starbucks drink in a borrowed cup, you get Stars for your purchase, PLUS 10 Stars for returning the cup.

 Getting a reusable cup costs a $1 deposit, which is credited back to your Starbucks account (along with the 10 Stars) when it’s returned to a contactless kiosk.

-Let’s put this into numbers: If you preloaded your Starbucks card and spent $5 on a transaction, you’d earn 10 Stars for the transaction, and another 10 for returning the borrowed cup.
-That applies to each borrowed up — making it twice as easy to earn Rewards!
+Let’s put this into numbers: If you preloaded your Starbucks card and spent $5 on a transaction, you’d earn 10 Stars for the transaction and another 10 for returning the borrowed cup.
+That applies to each borrowed cup — making it twice as easy to earn Rewards!

 Starbucks is even retrieving borrowed cups from people’s homes.